 CollegeXpress Scholarship for Students of Color

 Hispanic and Latino/a students are eligible to apply for the quarterly Scholarship for Students of Color sponsored by CollegeXpress.
-Just complete a free CX profile and answer the following question in just one sentence: Who is your hero?
+Just complete a free CX profile and answer the following question in just one sentence: What is your dream career to pursue after high school?
 Winners of this random drawing will receive a $1,500 scholarship that can be used at any CollegeXpress featured college or university, plus $500 will be donated to the charity of your choice.
 If you miss one deadline, you have three more chances throughout the year to enter.
 Award: $2,000; Deadline: December 31 (as well as March 31, June 30, and September 30)

 Hispanic Heritage Scholarships